-Control: payment of ADD/CD
+Control: payment of ADD/CVD

 Payment of provisional duty is not required outright at the time of importation, but any potential duty must be secured either by cash deposit, bankers guarantee or the trader’s deferment account.